-The increase in depreciation and amortization costs for the year 2019 was due to the adoption of the new accounting standard - IFRS 16.
-Operating leases are now being depreciated over their respective lease term, which results in an additional \$271 thousand being included in depreciation and amortization cost.
+The increase in depreciation and amortization costs to \$1,093 thousand for the year 2019 (2018 - \$729 thousand) was due to the adoption of the new accounting standard - IFRS 16.
+Operating leases are now being depreciated over their respective lease term, which resulted in a depreciation charge of \$407 thousand.
+The amortization of intangible assets related to the acquisitions of IDC and Wegener was \$600 thousand for the nine month reporting period.